 In Active Directory (AD), two authentication protocols can be used, which are Kerberos and NTLM.
 At present, Kerberos is the default authentication protocol in Windows.
 NTLM is an authentication protocol and was the default protocol used in older versions of windows.
 The NTLM protocol is still used today and is supported in Windows Server.
 Here are some articles I have written relating to Active Directory; How to set up a Domain Controller, what is Active Directory Forest, Trees, Domain and Sites, how to install and configure Active Directory Certificate Services, how to set up Azure AD Tenant and methods for integrating Azure Active Directory with on-premise Active Directory.

 - NT LAN Manager (NTLM): This is a challenge-response authentication protocol that was used before Kerberos became available.
 However, an organization may still have servers that use NTLM.

 - Kerberos: Kerberos is an authentication protocol.
 It’s the default authentication protocol on Windows versions since Windows 2000 replacing the NTLM authentication protocol.
 This protocol works on the basis of tickets and requires the presence of a trusted party.
 See this link for more information.

 Before digging deep into the authentication process of both NTLM and Kerberos, the table below gives a comparison of both protocols.

-The below diagram is how the Kerberos authentication flow work.
+The below diagram is how the Kerberos authentication flow works.
 The three heads of Kerberos are represented in the protocol by a client seeking authentication, a server the client wants to access, and the key distribution center (KDC).

 The KDC is the trusted third party that authenticates users and is the domain controller that AD is running on.
 Here are the step involved in Kerberos authentication: Both diagram 1 and diagram 2 should be able to drive down the points 🙂